Shootquinn/TechBriefs/ISRU_Drill_Bits.md

 It is noted that some amount of clean feedstock (be it stainless steel, ceramic, or a binder [polymer, cement, glue, or other]) could be used in proportion to Martian/Lunar/Other regolith in order to fabricate drill heads out of in-situ materials via an additive manufacturing process, or a casting/molding process.
 The clean feedstock could be attached to spacecraft components as ballast, instead of standard ballast materials like tungsten, etc.

-This has the advantage of leveraging the abrasive, hard, and rough properties of regolith to the drill oeprators advantage.
+This has the advantage of leveraging the abrasive, hard, and rough properties of regolith to the drill operators advantage.

 https://github.com/Shootquinn/ARD3/blob/master/Screenshot_20190416-191303.png